ninjadev/blog/_posts/2013-07-15--Making-of-TUNL-MNTN-WTER.md

 As it turns out, people have lives, and finding time for demo making is not always the easiest task.
 Work on TUNL-MNTN-WTER started a small week before Solskogen, with most of the work put during the first evening/night of the party.
 Of course, doing to much demo coding at a party means missing out on a good deal of partying, so lesson learned.
-Funnily, this is the exact same lesson that we learned last year with our first demo [HONEYCOMB](http://pouet.net/prod.php?which=59501) at last year's Solskogen, but next year will be different!
+Funnily, this is the exact same lesson that we learned at last year's Solskogen, but next year will be different!

 ## Choosing a language/framework